Non-Commutative Geometry, Categories and Quantum Physics: Non-commutative Geometry (Objects).

 \subsubsection{Gel'fand Theorem.}

 For the details on operator algebras, the reader may refer to R.~Kadison-J.~Ringrose~\cite{KR}, M.~Takesaki~\cite{T} and B.~Blackadar~\cite{Bl}.
 A complex unital \emph{algebra} $\As$ is a vector space over $\CC$ with an associative unital bilinear multiplication. $\As$ is \emph{Abelian} (commutative) if $ab=ba$, for all $a,b\in \As$.
 An \emph{involution} on $\As$ is a conjugate linear map $*: \As\to \As$ such that $(a^*)^*=a$ and $(ab)^*=b^*a^*$, for all $a,b\in \As$.
 An involutive complex unital algebra is $\As$ called a \emph{\cs-algebra} if $\As$ is a Banach space with a norm $a\mapsto\|a\|$ such that $\|ab\|\leq\|a\|\cdot\|b\|$ and $\|a^*a\|=\|a\|^2$, for all $a,b\in\As$.
-Notable examples are the algebras of continuous complex valued functions $C(X;\CC)$ on a compact topological space with the ``sup norm'' and the algebras of linear bounded operators $\B(H)$ on the Hilbert space $H$.
+Notable examples are the algebras of continuous complex valued functions $C(X;\CC)$ on a compact topological space with the ``sup-norm'' and the algebras of linear bounded operators $\B(H)$ on the Hilbert space $H$.

-\begin{theorem}[Gel'fand] There exists a duality $(\Gamma^{(1)},\Sigma^{(1)})$ between the category $\Tf^{(1)}$, of continuous maps between compact Hausdorff topological spaces, and the category $\Af^{(1)}$, of unital homomorphisms of commutative unital \cs-algebras. \end{theorem} $\Gamma^{(1)}$ is the functor that associates to every compact Hausdorff topological space $X\in \Ob_{\Tf^{(1)}}$ the unital commutative \cs-algebra C$(X;\CC)$ of complex valued continuous functions on $X$ (with pointwise multiplication and conjugation and supremum norm) and that to every continuous map $f: X\to Y$ associates the unital $*$-homomorphism $f^\bullet: C(Y;\CC)\to C(X;\CC)$ given by the pull-back of continuous functions by $f$.
+\begin{theorem}[Gel'fand]\footnote{See for example~\cite[Theorems~II.2.2.4, II.2.2.6]{Bl} or~\cite[Section~6]{La0}} There exists a duality $(\Gamma^{(1)},\Sigma^{(1)})$ between the category $\Tf^{(1)}$, of continuous maps between compact Hausdorff topological spaces, and the category $\Af^{(1)}$, of unital homomorphisms of commutative unital \cs-algebras. \end{theorem} $\Gamma^{(1)}$ is the functor that associates to compact Hausdorff topological spaces \hbox{$X\in \Ob_{\Tf^{(1)}}$} the unital commutative \cs-algebras C$(X;\CC)$ of complex valued continuous functions on $X$ (with pointwise multiplication and conjugation and supremum-norm) and that to continuous maps $f: X\to Y$ associates the unital $*$-homomorphisms \hbox{$f^\bullet: C(Y;\CC)\to C(X;\CC)$} given by the pull-back of continuous $\CC$-valued functions by $f$.

 $\Sigma^{(1)}$ is the functor that associates to every unital commutative \cs-algebra $\As$ its spectrum $\Sp (\As):=\{\omega \ | \ \omega: \As\to \CC \ \text{is a unital $*$-homomorphism}\}$ (as a topological space with the weak topology induced by the evaluation maps $\omega\mapsto\omega(x)$, for all $x\in \As$) and that to every unital $*$-homomorphism $\phi:\As\to \Bs$ of algebras associates the continuous map $\phi^\bullet: \Sp(\Bs)\to \Sp(\As)$ given by the pull-back under $\phi$.